-'Goods and services include everything we buy - cars, TVs, toys, furniture, haircuts, holidays, concerts,' he explains.
-'Supply chains are therefore powerful vehicles to drive sustainability.'
+TVs, toys, furniture, haircuts, holidays, concerts," he explains.

+"Supply chains are therefore powerful vehicles to drive sustainability."

-Supply chain director for George Weston Foods and panelist Maurice Sinclair says that consumer demand for processed food is a significant contributor to Greenhouse Gas emissions (GHG).
+Supply Chain Director for George Weston Foods and

+panellist Maurice Sinclair says consumer demand for processed food is a significant contributor to greenhouse gas emissions (GHG).

-'The growth of processed food production incurs longer travel distances, changed chemical states, extra packaging and higher water content,' he says.
-'By default it impacts on GHG greater than products consumed in a natural state.'
+"The growth of processed food production incurs longer travel distances, changed chemical states, extra packaging and higher water content," he says.

+"By default it impacts on GHG greater than products consumed in a natural state."

-By way of example, Sinclair points to the production of a can of baked beans, which has a supply chain extending back to the iron ore mined and procured to produce the steel cans, the forests and paper mills used for the labels and, of course, to the farming of the beans.
+By way of example, Sinclair points to the production of a can of baked beans, which has a supply chain extending back to the iron ore mined and procured to produce the steel cans, the forests and paper mills used for the labels and of course, to the farming of the beans.

-'It also involves the logistics operations between the manufacturers who package the beans and retailers who sell them,' Sinclair says.
+"It also involves the logistics operations between the manufacturers who package the beans and retailers who sell them," Sinclair says.

-'In addition, it's pertinent to remember Australia is expected to generally receive less rain than it has done in the past,' he reasons.
-'The dispersal of that rain will impact on our sheep and wheat belt and other major food producing regions.'
+"In addition, it's pertinent to remember Australia is expected to generally receive less rain than it has done in the past," he reasons.

+"The dispersal of that rain will impact on our sheep and wheat belt and other major food producing regions."

-'Achieving sustainability in the supply chain is not simple,' he adds.
-'There are many areas to consider.
-However this should not dissuade us from moving towards a greener supply chain environment.'
+"Achieving sustainability in the supply chain is not simple," Sinclair says, "there are many areas to consider.
+However this should not dissuade us from moving towards a greener supply chain environment."

-Panelists agree that sustainability is a system condition; it must be considered through the end-to-end supply chain, and collaboration is necessary in order for it to flourish.
+Panellists agree sustainability is a system condition; it

+must be considered through the end-to-end supply chain and collaboration is necessary in order for it to flourish.

 Link Strategy Principal Alice Woodhead has completed several collaborative projects with producers aiming to reduce the carbon output of their operations.

 The Sugar Link Project is a significant example.

-'The project aimed to help develop a shared vision for a sustainable sugar supply chain in NSW,' Woodhead says.
-'With the burning of sugar cane viewed as dangerous and negative for the environment, the strategy of the project was to develop some new processes, systems and technologies for "green harvesting".'
+"The project aimed to help develop a shared vision for a sustainable sugar supply chain in NSW," Woodhead says.
+"With the burning of sugar cane viewed as dangerous and negative for the environment, the strategy of the project was to develop some new processes, systems and technologies for 'green harvesting'."

-She points out that the Sugar Link Project also attempted to build an understanding of collaborative initiatives towards a sustainable sugar supply chain which includes consumers, their communities and the environment as stakeholders.
+Alice Woodhead says the Sugar Link Project also attempted to build an understanding of collaborative initiatives towards a sustainable sugar supply chain which includes consumers, their communities and the environment as stakeholders.